Overseas Marylanders of UMUC

 I worked in Planning and Develoment with Adelynne H. Whitaker until she retired.
 Then went to Computer Studies where I worked on student systems, taught weekend seminars, and Information Systems Analysis and Design.
 I finished my B.S. and an M.S. all with the prestigious imprimatur of the University of Maryland.

-full time staff, part time faculty
+full time staff, part time faculty; manager Computer Field Support

 Heidelberg, Holland, Stuttgart, Wurzburg, Italy. others I can't remember.